tetratelabs/wazero/RATIONALE.md

 head-of-line blocking, even when emulated.

-The main use case of multi-poll are bidirectional network services, something not supported in `wasip1`, but could be in the future.
-Moving forward without a multi-poller allows wazero to expose its file system abstraction instead of continuing to block end users, who have already waited over two years, of a simple file abstraction.
+The main use case of multi-poll are bidirectional network services, something not used in `GOOS=wasip1` standard libraries, but could be in the future.
+Moving forward without a multi-poller allows wazero to expose its file system abstraction instead of continuing to hold back the file system abstraction.
 We'll continue discussion below regardless, as rationale was requested.

-Even though you can loop through multiple `sys.File`, using `File.Poll`, there are problems due to head-of-line blocking.
-For example, if a long timeout is used, bad luck could have a file that has nothing to read or write before one that does.
+You can loop through multiple `sys.File`, using `File.Poll` to see if an event is ready, but there is a head-of-line blocking problem.
+If a long timeout is used, bad luck could have a file that has nothing to read or write before one that does.
 This could cause more blocking than necessary, even if you could poll the others just after with a zero timeout.
 What's worse than this is if unlimited blocking was used (`timeout=-1`).
 The host implementations could use goroutines to avoid this, but interrupting a "forever" poll is problematic.
+All of these are reasons to consider a multi-poll API, but do not require exporting `File.Fd()`.

-If multi-poll becomes critical, `sys.FS` could expose a `Poll` function like below, despite it being the non-portable, complicated if possible to implement on all platforms and virtual file systems.
+Should multi-poll becomes critical, `sys.FS` could expose a `Poll` function like below, despite it being the non-portable, complicated if possible to implement on all platforms and virtual file systems.
 ```go
 ready, errno := fs.Poll([]sys.PollFile{{f1, sys.POLLIN}, {f2, sys.POLLOUT}}, timeoutMillis)
 ```